Ten natural ways to protect your chihuahua from fleas

 # 7 Season dog food with garlic or herbal mix like ‘Billy No Mates’

-Lots of garlic is harmful to dogs but an eighth of a clove every day will not be dangerous and is considered one of the most effective ways of preventing fleas.
+Lots of garlic is harmful to dogs but an eighth of a clove every day will not be dangerous and is considered an effective ways of preventing fleas.
 You can give your dog up to a quarter of a clove for every ten pounds of a dog’s body weight but never give more than two cloves a day, regardless of how big your dog is.

 There are also herbal mixes like ‘Billy No Mates’ that you can sprinkle on their food.
 We add this to their food, this is the beauty of home cooking, you can add a range of herbals and supplements without it becoming a battle to get your chihuahua to eat it.